edamianreynoso/arc-assb-controller/paper/main_draft.md

 **3. Complexity vs. Robustness:** Our most complex controller, `arc_ultimate` (MPC), underperformed the simpler `arc_robust` on average (PerfMean 0.886 vs 0.948) while requiring higher control effort (1.33 vs 1.03).
 In this benchmark, robust reactive control provides a better safetyâ€“performance balance than heavyweight predictive modeling.

 **4. The Adaptation Paradox and Persistence of Excitation:** We observed that `arc_adaptive` performs poorly in the "No Perturbation" baseline but excels in chaotic environments.
-This illustrates the classic **persistence of excitation** problem (Ã…strÃ¶m & Murray, 2008): in benign environments, lack of variation prevents the estimator from identifying correct parameters, leading to control drift.
+This illustrates the classic **persistence of excitation** problem (Åström & Murray, 2008): in benign environments, lack of variation prevents the estimator from identifying correct parameters, leading to control drift.
 Noisy environments paradoxically stabilize the adaptive controller by providing necessary excitation.

 ### 7.4 Limitations and Threats to Validity